 Start a walking program well before you go to Disney.
-This will help your legs, muscles, etc get prepared for all the walking you’ll be doing while at Disney and prevent you from getting a Disney Rash!
+This will help your legs, muscles, and cardiovascular system get prepared for all the walking you’ll be doing while at Disney.
+This will help prevent you from getting a Disney Rash!

-One final thing you can do is consider taking Ibuprofen before you start the day as it has inflammatory properties.
+One final thing you can do is consider taking Ibuprofen before you start the day as it has anti-inflammatory properties.